 Understanding the key language milestones for toddlers by the full age range of eighteen months is essential for early detection of developmental delays.

-At this stage, observing a child’s ability to communicate can provide critical insights into their development.
+At this stage, observing a child’s communication ability can provide critical insights into their development.

-- Recognize Own Name: Toddlers start to respond consistently when their names are called.
+- Recognise Own Name: Toddlers respond consistently when their names are called.

 - Understand Simple Commands: Ability to follow simple directions without gestures, such as “sit down”.